PseudoResonance/Pixy2JavaAPI/README.md

 ## Using the API
 First create a Pixy2 camera object with `Pixy2 pixy = Pixy2.createInstance(link)` and supply the link type of your choosing.
 Next, initialize the Pixy2 camera with `pixy.init(arg)`.
 You can either omit arg, your add a value based on the link type.

-The Pixy2 can now be called on with the various provided methods as outlined in the documentation and on the Pixy2 website.
+The Pixy2 can now be called on with the various provided methods as outlined in the documentation included in the code and on the Pixy2 website.

+Wiki with more detailed usage instructions and example code will be added in the future.

 ---
+## Supported Links to Communicate with Pixy
+SPI, I2C (Untested), UART/Serial (Untested)

+New link types can be easily added for future hardware, or other Java-based projects by implementing [Link](https://github.com/PseudoResonance/Pixy2JavaAPI/blob/master/src/main/java/io/github/pseudoresonance/pixy2api/links/Link.java)

+---
-## Connecting Pixy2 to RoboRIO
+## Wiring Pixy2 to RoboRIO
 SPI is the recommended link type due to it's higher data transfer rate as well as better implementation in the WPILib API which helps with efficiency.

 ### SPI